 The 2015-2020 Dietary Guidelines for Americans recommend that added sugars make up no more than 10 percent of your daily calories.
 For a 2,000-calorie diet, that means no more than 200 calories (or 50 grams) a day should come from added sugars.

-The American Heart Association has a bit stricter limit for added sugars–no more than 100 calories per day for most women and no more than 150 calories per day for most men.
+The American Heart Association has a bit stricter limit for added sugars which is no more than 100 calories per day for most women and no more than 150 calories per day for most men.
 That’s about 25 grams (or 6 teaspoons) a day of sugar for women and 36 grams (or 9 teaspoons) for men.

 Ready to be shocked?
-The average adults consumes closer to 66 grams of added sugar each day.
-And that’s not taking into considering the naturally occuring sugars they get in their diets!
+The average adult consumes closer to 66 grams of added sugar each day.
+And that’s not taking into consideration the naturally occurring sugars they get in their diets!

 Playing Detective with the Nutrition Facts Label